nessessary/SeeComic/README.md

   - This software is permanently free, no malicious code, no data collection, no Internet connection, no query upgrade, please download the release version by yourself to upgrade.

 ### Feedback
-  - If you have bugs or suggestions, please send issuse or email to: nesserrary@gmail.com
+  - If you have bugs or suggestions, please send issues or email to: nesserrary@gmail.com